minimap-xl/nhc/README.txt

 5. Create a workspace using the pull-down menu in the launched CPAL-Editor

-6. Add test.cpal and mt_test.cpal to the workspace using the pull-down menu under "File"
+6. Add test.cpal, mt_test.cpal, demo.cpal, mt_demo.cpal to the
+   workspace using the pull-down menu under "File".

 7. When you save the files, CPAL-Editor will automatically parse the models for you.
 CPAL-Editor offers two views: task view and